AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 #### Individual Tiles

-It is also possible to configure the appearance of each cell individually – use extra data fields corresponding with the methods mentioned above:
+It is possible to configure the appearance of each cell individually – use extra data fields corresponding with the methods mentioned above:

 ```
 // create data